Updated: Dec 12, 2022

 The impact you can make by switching your super can be even more powerful than anticipated.
 Future Super has found that in 2019, the impact of 15,000 Future Super members avoiding 62,000t CO2 emissions by investing in impact super funds is the same as:

 Over 35,000 people decided to holiday locally than a return flight overseas

 Nearly 60,000 people decided to start eating a plant-based diet

 In 2020, Future Super did a deeper carbon analysis to map the impact Super can have on individual carbon emissions.
 They found that almost one-third of the carbon footprint of the average person living relates to their investments (which includes super)!

-While individual eco-actions are still important, being impactful can become a lot simpler, and a lot more effective by switching you super!
+While individual eco-actions are still important, being impactful can become a lot simpler and a lot more effective by switching your super!